A year after guilty plea, court dismisses abuse charges against Maine concert promoter

 [Maine concert promoter pleads guilty to domestic violence charge, maintains he didn’t do it]

-Last September, before Gray pleaded guilty, Bangor signed a 10-year contract for his company, Waterfront Concerts, to put on shows at the the Darling’s Waterfront Pavilion.
+Last September, before Gray pleaded guilty, Bangor signed a 10-year contract for his company, Waterfront Concerts, to put on shows at the Darling’s Waterfront Pavilion.

 Portland declined to ink a similar long-term deal with the company but agreed in February to a one-year contract for shows at the Maine State Pier.
 The City Council came to rue this decision months later, after Cole published an open letter telling her story of surviving domestic violence and chastising leaders in Portland and Bangor for doing business with Gray’s company.